You may wish to see an introductory page with a map first.

 This impressive castle is entirely built with black basalt stone; some nice decorative effects were obtained by using limestone; this practice was common throughout the region although in general limestone prevailed over basalt (as at Aleppo and Hama, but not at Diyarbakir which is as black as Marqab).

-Main courtyard (chapel and hall)
+Main courtyard (church and hall)

-Chapel: (left) side portal in the main courtyard; (right) interior
+Church: (left) side portal in the main courtyard; (right) interior

 Eastern walls and donjon